 A study conducted in Auckland, New Zealand has revealed that e-cigarettes work as well as one of the most popular smoking cessation aids on the market: the nicotine patch.

-E-Cigs as Good as Patches to Curb Smoking as Per Study
+Study Finds E-Cigs as Good as Patches for Curbing Smoking

 In addition to suggesting e-cigarettes are just as effective as the nicotine patch, results of the Lancet study show also showed that even when certain participants failed to quit completely, they smoked fewer tobacco cigarettes on the whole when using e-cigs.
 This groundbreaking research lends itself to a conclusion that many vapers and vaping advocates have held for years – that using e cigarettes is a unique and effective tool in smoking cessation.